Orlando Vacation Tips: Traveling with Autism

 Your Time At The Theme Parks

-If you get a package that includes multi-day tickets at the theme parks, you can work your day around your child’s needs and leave the park if he or she is getting overstimulated and is teetering on the verge of a meltdown.
+If you get a vacation package that includes multi-day tickets at the Orlando theme parks, you can work your day around your child’s needs and leave the park if he or she is getting overstimulated and is teetering on the verge of a meltdown.
 End the day on a positive note whenever possible.
 If you see the signs building that your youngster has had enough, call it a day before the explosion.
 That way, you’ll have pleasant memories of the day to cherish instead of spending time in damage control mode.

 You might not even have to leave, since many of the parks have quiet, out-of-the-way spots to take a time out.
-For example, look for the quiet lakefront spots in Epcot or around the lagoon at Universal Studios Florida.
+For example, look for the quiet lakefront spots in Epcot Center or around the lagoon at Universal Studios Florida.
 At the Disney parks, the baby care centers are quiet, air-conditioned places where you can take your child to wind down.

 You’ll also find many opportunities for tactile stimulation at the Orlando theme parks if your child has a need to touch and explore.
 They have playgrounds for children with many things to touch and explore, plus hands-on activities like coloring a custom mask at Epcot or touching and feeding animals at SeaWorld Orlando.